 The megalithic culture in Sumba originated about 4,500 years ago.
 This tradition is still alive today, and not just for supporters of the Marapu faith.
 The megalithic tombs are rectangular and similar to altars or tables, closed or open, with 4 feet.
+The different designs and dimensions of individual graves are in accordance with the importance of the family.
 The material is limestone or concrete.
 Even today many have a weight of many tons.
 The blocks are decorated with scenes from the life of the deceased and his life after death according to the Marapu faith.
 In order to carry these stones to the right place, you need the Tarik Batu = stone-pulling ceremony.

 Before the stone-pulling ceremony, there are a number of rituals like "watu pogo", to grant planning permission to fetch the stone from a quarry or rock.
 Another ritual called "watu Tingi" serves to ensure success of the stone-pulling.
 Such a stone is then pulled with lianas over banana trunks over long distances until it has finally reached its final position and is then raised.
 Stone pulling is hard work for many people and sometimes takes many days.